 Day 7: Kingswear to Brixham

 Today we start with a ferry from Dartmouth to Kingswear, then follow the Coast Path out of Dart Estuary to Scabbacombe Head and Berry Head.
 The final day has some superb cliff scenery with dramatic undulating landscape.
 We have our celebratory ending on the South West Coast Path at Brixham Harbour.
 Brixham is a busy fishing town and home to one of the biggest fishing fleets in England.
 11.2 miles (18km) with 2,490ft (760m) of ascent and descent.

 The itinerary may be subject to change at the discretion of the leader with regard to the weather, tides and other external factors.

 Your holiday starts in Plymouth and your hotel is a short taxi journey from the railway station.
 As this holiday starts and finishes at two different points, travelling by train may be the most convenient method of travel.

 Your holiday finishes at Stoke Lodge Hotel, Stoke Fleming.
-A transfer to Totnes Railway Station is included in the price of your holiday.
-The transfer will leave after breakfast in the morning at the end of your holiday.
+A 30 minute transfer to Totnes Railway Station is included in the price of your holiday.
+The transfer will leave after breakfast at 09.30 at the end of your holiday.

 Dates & Prices